Shiva Baby: Development and funding

 Shiva Baby is an expansion of writer-director Emma Seligman's 2018 short film of the same title, which she had made as her thesis project while studying film at New York University Tisch School of the Arts (NYU).
 The title refers both to Danielle and to the baby brought to the shiva, Rose.
 Seligman said that she felt there was room to expand on the short from early on, but needed motivation from lead actress Rachel Sennott to start working on a feature; the feature film entered production just before the short premiered at the 2018 South by Southwest (SXSW) film festival.
 Despite the short being accepted to SXSW, giving Seligman confidence, nobody there was interested in making a low-budget feature.
-She then approached Katie Schiller, who she said was "the best producer in [their graduating class]", at Sennott's encouragement.
-While developing the feature, Seligman re-watched Gia Coppola's film Palo Alto, saying that she has "never seen a film so accurately portray the suffocating and debilitating nature of young female insecurities" like it.
-She was also inspired by Trey Edward Shults's Krisha and how its location was used for storytelling, which led to her viewing Shiva Baby through a similar psychological thriller lens.
+Seligman then approached Katie Schiller, who she said was "the best producer in [their graduating class]", at Sennott's encouragement.
+While developing the feature, Seligman re-watched Gia Coppola's film Palo Alto, saying that she had "never seen a film so accurately portray the suffocating and debilitating nature of young female insecurities" like it.
+Seligman was also inspired by Trey Edward Shults's Krisha and how its location was used for storytelling, which led to Seligman viewing Shiva Baby through a similar psychological thriller lens.
 Other inspiration came from the Coen brothers, Joey Soloway's Transparent, John Cassavetes, and Mike Nichols.
 The costume design of the film was based on outfits worn at shivas Seligman's family had attended.

-Seligman said that financing Shiva Baby was "probably the hardest thing" she and the producers would do; they sought funding for the feature for a year and received some offers from organizations that requested more creative control over the film in return, which they were unwilling to give.
+Seligman said that financing Shiva Baby was "probably the hardest thing" she and the producers would do; she sought funding for the feature for a year and received some offers from organizations that requested more creative control over the film in return, which she was unwilling to give.
 The production also faced setback when Seligman had to return to Canada after finishing the short when her visa expired.
-Filmmaker Amanda Kramer, a friend of Seligman, put them in contact with Rhianon Jones of Neon Heart Productions, who became an executive producer; more investors became interested with Jones attached.
+Filmmaker Amanda Kramer, a friend of Seligman, put her in contact with Rhianon Jones of Neon Heart Productions, who became an executive producer; more investors became interested with Jones attached.
 Most of the financing came from outside funding and independent funding from people the production team knew.
 Seligman told Women and Hollywood that using primarily one location was also a financial decision.
 Shiva Baby's budget was around $200,000.
 Producer Kieran Altmann managed to secure some funding from his parents, Fiona and Martin Altmann, who are credited as executive producers.
 He said that the competitive filmmaking market in New York helped them work with a small budget, as they could negotiate large discounts on gear rental.
 The crew were also friends of the producers, and most took a cut in their usual rate, while editor Hanna Park was Seligman's roommate.